AppBaza/appbaza/src/pages/nest.md

 - **NEST Web** - is a Next.js Web application that integrates with Nest Server and Firebase and provides ready-to-use dashboards for User Management, Payments, AI APIs, and more.

-Check [Nest documentation page](/docs/nest) for more detail information.
+Check [NEST documentation page](/docs/nest) for more detail information.

 :::info